LiamLande/prog-2-fx-proj/README.md

 *   Liam Schreiner Lande (liamsl@stud.ntnu.no

 ## License
-This project is licensed under the MIT License - see the `LICENSE.md` file for details (if you create one).
+This project is licensed under the MIT License - see the `LICENSE.md` file for details